 Is the understanding of fundamental environmental concepts important for all educators?

-Before even starting to teach about environmental protection and issues, we must focus on learning the elementary concepts of the world around us.
-We do not have to be Biology or Geography teachers and study the content in detail, but we need to know things about our environment to understand the full impact of environmental issues.
+Before even teaching about environmental protection and issues, we must focus on learning the elementary concepts of the world around us.
+We do not have to be Biology or Geography teachers and study the content in detail.
+Still, we need to know things about our environment to understand the full impact of environmental issues.
 Knowledge about the world around us is crucial if we aim to awaken true environmental awareness in our students.
 We cannot empower the younger generations to protect something they do not cherish.

 Courses for educators with free certificates – content courses: